What to Do the Last Weeks Before a Half Marathon

 You sound absolutely ready for your race.
 Very solid race preparation to be doing a long run of 13 miles every weekend for that long a time!

-Assuming those runs have been going well and you now feel like you can run that distance any time you need to, I would be surprised if you hit the wall.
+Assuming those runs have been going well and you now feel like you can run that distance any time you need to, I would be very surprised if you hit the wall.

 I have a few thoughts on your training: